John-Jordan/100-days-of-code/r1-log.md

 Today I learned to not overthink and waste time on what kind of project to build but rather pick something fun but challenging and get to it.
 I began a hangman game with grandeos design but dialed it down and made good progress

 ### R1D68
+I worked on my hangman game a little more today.
+Got a few things added to it, hit a snag that I'll have to work out tomorrow.
+Listened to a good stream by Berenice Dethier on her road to becoming a data scientist.

 ### R1D69
 ### R1D70
 ### R1D71